braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/action_buttons.md

 {% endtabs %}

 > We strongly recommend that people using `handleActionWithIdentifier` begin using UNNotification Framework.
+We recommend this due to the [deprecation of handleActionWithIdentifier][40].